jagoda/sonar/README.md

 of your front-end code right along side your backend code.
 There's nothing to do other than invoke your test cases with [Cover][6].

+**NOTE:** currently only external script dependencies are instrumented.
+Inline scripts will not be covered and will not appear in the coverage report.

 ## Usage Details

 ### sonar(application, [options])